I haven't done much propagating in the last 3 years so my collection of saved seeds is getting old. Continue

 The garlic, planted on June 6, 2009 was ready for harvesting at the beginning of January,2010.
 This photo shows the garlic bed on Jan 6, seven months after planting.

 About two weeks before the harvest I stop watering, and leave the bed to become dry.
-I… Continue
+I scrape a bit of soil away at the top of a few plants to expose… Continue

 Added by Hester on January 9, 2010 at 11:00pm —